zettsu-t/sudokusse/sudokusse.md

 ```

 and this script parses the log `SudokuTime_2013_09_27_21_34_56.log`
-(or other specified file name) and print minimum execution time to
+and print minimum execution time to solve.
-solve.

 ## Test SudokuSSE

-### Check if solving sudoku puzzles correctly
+### Check if solving Sudoku puzzles correctly

 Execute